Old Manor Hospital, Salisbury: The 20th century

+National Health Service

 The National Health Service was formed in England and Wales in 1948, and the Old Manor Hospital fell within the South West Metropolitan Region for Ministry of Health administrative purposes.
 In 1952 the hospital again suffered financial problems.
-Vivian Bell, an ex-RAF officer, was appointed as administrator, and Dr G O Cowdy was appointed as a senior medical officer in January 1952 when Dr Samuel Martin retired.
+Vivian Bell, an ex-RAF officer, was appointed as administrator, and Dr G. O. Cowdy was appointed as a senior medical officer in January 1952 when Dr Samuel Martin retired.
 However, at a company meeting in Lincoln's Inn on 21 April 1954 it was agreed that the Old Manor Hospital should be wound up as a private business.
 The hospital was duly purchased by and amalgamated into the NHS.
 It was managerially supervised by Knowle Hospital near Fareham, Hampshire and headed by Dr Galbraith, the then Knowle Hospital medical superintendent.
-Mr Gordon-Orr was appointed the first hospital Secretary.
+Mr Gordon-Orr was appointed the first hospital secretary.

 The last matron to be employed at the Old Manor was Miss Mavis Arnold.
 A local girl, she commenced her post as matron in 1953 and brought a caring but stern attitude to staff management; she displayed a warmth and sense of humour but maintained firm discipline.
 A tall distinctive figure with her immaculate grey uniform and high starched cap, she was the epitome of a matron at that time.
 At this time all wards were still locked, and the doors in the periphery wall were also locked.
 It was not until about 1970 that most wards were open and access to the hospital site was unrestricted.
-The last Principal Nursing Officer was Mr Frederick Frank Forder, who was appointed in 1957; he managed the male side of the hospital while Matron Arnold was in post, then took responsibility for the whole hospital on her retirement.
+The last principal nursing officer was Frederick Frank Forder, who was appointed in 1957; he managed the male side of the hospital while Matron Arnold was in post, then took responsibility for the whole hospital on her retirement.